 Taj Mahal on a Full Moon Day: An Everlasting Impression

-Taj Mahal, one of the Seven Wonders of the World is incredibly beautiful and mesmerizing, but its beauty increases manifold on a full moonlight.
-Under the full glory of the moon, it changes its colour to a silvery blue.
+Taj Mahal, one of the Seven Wonders of the World is incredibly beautiful and mesmerizing, but its beauty increases manifold on full moonlight.
+Under the full glory of the moon, it changes its color to a silvery blue.
 Witnessing such a magnificent beauty will charm and soothe your eyes.
 It would definitely be the kind of experience you would love to boast about.

 Taj Mahal is considered being the greatest architectural achievement in the entire range of Indo-Islamic architecture.
-Its recognized architectonic beauty has a rhythmic combination of solids and voids, concave and convex and light shadow.
+Its recognized architectonic beauty has a rhythmic combination of solids and voids, concave and convex, and light shadow.
 Arches and domes further increase the aesthetic aspect.

-The colour combination of lush green space, reddish pathway, and blue sky over it showcases the monument in ever-changing tints and moods.
+The color combination of lush green space, reddish pathway, and blue sky over it showcases the monument in ever-changing tints and moods.
 The relief work in marble and inlay with precious and semi-precious stones make it a monument apart.

 You may find a mixed review of the experience related to visiting on a full moon day.
 A major reason for bad stories is the foggy weather.
-As per the rule, you can view Taj Mahal from a distance of 500 metres from the red sandstone platform.
+As per the rule, you can view the Taj Mahal from a distance of 500 meters from the red sandstone platform.
 If the weather is foggy, you would hardly get to see the mesmerizing view that we are talking about.
 Therefore we suggest selecting the date carefully.

 Best time to visit

 Best day to visit is the one when the moon is at its full glow.
 So try selecting the day of “Sharad Poornima” and late-night slots of summer nights.
 You can also carry binoculars with you to enhance the view.